saucecontrol/Compact-ICC-Profiles/readme.md

 | [sGrey-v2-magic.icc](profiles/sGrey-v2-magic.icc?raw=true) | 616 bytes | sGry | 182-Point Curve |
 | [sGrey-v4.icc](profiles/sGrey-v4.icc?raw=true)             | 360 bytes | sGry | Parametric Curve |

+---
 ### Display P3

-The Display P3 color space is based on the [DCI-P3 D65](https://en.wikipedia.org/wiki/DCI-P3) color space but uses an sRGB TRC rather than the standard constant gamma of 2.6.
-This color space is [becoming](https://blog.conradchavez.com/2015/10/26/a-look-at-the-p3-color-gamut-of-the-imac-display-retina-late-2015/) [popular](https://www.anandtech.com/show/10265/understanding-the-97-ipad-pros-true-tone-display) as a display profile on newer wide-gamut displays.
+The Display P3 color space is based on the [DCI-P3 D65](https://en.wikipedia.org/wiki/DCI-P3) color space but uses the sRGB transfer function rather than a constant gamma of 2.6.
+This color space is [becoming](https://blog.conradchavez.com/2015/10/26/a-look-at-the-p3-color-gamut-of-the-imac-display-retina-late-2015/) [popular](https://developer.android.com/training/wide-color-gamut) as a display profile on newer wide-gamut displays.

+Note: Apple has shipped at least two versions of their Display P3 profile.
+The newer one, dated 2017, uses the sRGB TRC.
+The older one, dated 2015, has slightly different values for the linear segment of the curve.
+The profiles in this collection use the true sRGB curves as [documented by Apple](https://developer.apple.com/documentation/coregraphics/cgcolorspace/1408916-displayp3) and used by other vendors, such as Adobe.

-Note: The P3 color space requires a negative Z value for the red primary when adapted to the profile illuminant, which is not allowed according the the ICC spec.
+**Warning**: The P3 color space requires a negative Z value for the red primary when adapted to the profile illuminant, which is not allowed according the the ICC spec.
 While some software will handle the negative value correctly, it may cause issues with software that adheres strictly to the ICC specs, including popular web browsers.
 Chrome and Firefox [recently relaxed those restrictions](https://bugzilla.mozilla.org/show_bug.cgi?format=default&id=1250461), but *only on Apple platforms*.

 #### Max-Compatibility